oorabona/bsc/README.md

 ```

 Each sequence can either be a command to ```exec```ute, this is the default, or an action, like calling a new ```task```.

+> An empty line (with only a dash and nothing else) ends processing the current target.

 Except some shell commands which are executed with [shelljs](https://github.com/arturadib/shelljs), all commands are currently run with the specified shell and its attributes.

 __ShellJS__ handles the following common shell commands: